ZeroEkkusu/smartcontract-lottery/README.md

 ### Todo
 - [ ] Use Chainlink Keepers to end the lottery
 # Setup
 *Note: This isn't a guide on how to set up system for development!
-For that, see [PatrickAlphaC/smartcontract-lottery](https://github.com/PatrickAlphaC/smartcontract-lottery/blob/main/README.md), which this project is based on.*
+For that, see [PatrickAlphaC/smartcontract-lottery](https://github.com/PatrickAlphaC/smartcontract-lottery/blob/main/README.md), on which this project is based.*

 To set up your new project, either: